droycho/AngularEmployeeList/README.md

-# Comp1
+# Fiable Consulting Inc - Training May '22

+This is a simple Angular Single-Page Application that features a list of trainees that can be displayed in one component and updated to add more trainees from another component.
+When the list is displayed, simple logic using ngIf statements are used to determine eligibility for promotion.
+Components communicate with each other using @Input/@Output properties to pass data and EventEmitters to call each other's functions.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+A new browser tab should open to `http://localhost:4200/`, or navigate there manually.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding